FujiwaraChoki/sagy/README.md

 uv run main.py
 ```

 This will launch the initial setup window, and then exit from the App.
-To start using Sagy, simply re-run the App.
+To start using Windows Intelligence, simply re-run the App.

 ## Building from Source